salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 Metadata components are retrieved in source format by default.
 Retrieve them in metadata format by specifying the --target-metadata-dir flag, which retrieves the components into a ZIP file in the specified directory.

 If your org allows source tracking, then this command tracks the changes in your source.
 Some orgs, such as production orgs, never allow source tracking.
-Source tracking is enabled by default on scratch and sandbox orgs; you can disable source tracking when you create the orgs by specifying the --no-track-source flag on the "sf org create scratch|sandbox" commands.
+Source tracking is enabled by default on scratch and sandbox orgs; you can disable source tracking when you create the orgs by specifying the --no-track-source flag on the "<%= config.bin %> org create scratch|sandbox" commands.

 To retrieve multiple metadata components, either use multiple --metadata <name> flags or use a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.